FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 z_axis_TFs.mat

+The truncated impulse responses are stored in

+x_axis_truncated_IRs.mat

+y_axis_truncated_IRs.mat

+z_axis_truncated_IRs.mat

+The truncated impulse responses are of dimension 256 by 5 by 36.
+256 is the length of the truncated impulse response, 5 is the number of measurement runs, and 36 is the number of body rotation angles.

 Run cal_x_axis_intensity_cpsd to calculate the active intensity in the x direction.

 Run cal_y_axis_intensity_cpsd to calculate the active intensity in the y direction.